quixio/quix-streams/docs/app-management.md

 App.run()
 ```

+## Dispose events

+When a topic is disposed, it is possible to run additional code by linking the `on_disposed` event to an appropriate handler.
+The `on_disposed` event occurs at the end of the topic disposal process.

 ## Keep alive

 Unless you add an infinite loop or similar code, a Python code file will run each code statement sequentially until the end of the file, and then exit.